 How do I Execute a Will and How can a Wills Attorney Help?

 The Will can be signed just about anywhere (home, office, bedside, or even in a tent).
 In New York, in order to be properly executed, the Will must be signed in accordance with EPTL 3-2.1.
 This statute essentially requires that the Will be declared a Will and signed in front of two attesting witnesses, who themselves, should (for simplicity’s sake), sign a document called a “Self-Proving Affidavit.”
-Click here for Instructions for Executing a Will in New York.

 Does the Wills Attorney Keep the Will After I Have Signed it?

 After you sign the Will, you can either take the Will with you, or leave with a third party (including your attorney).
 If you take the Will with you and the Will cannot be found after your death after a diligent search, then it is presumed that you revoked the Will.
 It becomes much more difficult to probate a copy of your lost Will under those circumstances.